About the Stewardship Council

 Wild and Scenic Rivers Coordinator: Casey Merkle

 The Wood-Pawcatuck Wild and Scenic Rivers Stewardship Council began meeting in May of 2019.
-Meetings are held on the fourth Wednesday of almost every month from 5 pm to 7 pm virtually or at the Wood-Pawcatuck Watershed Association Campus, 203 Arcadia Road, Hope Valley, RI 02832.
+Meetings are held on the fourth Wednesday of almost every month from 5 pm to 7 pm virtually or at the Westerly Land Trust, 449 Westerly Bradford Rd, Westerly, RI 02891.
 Meeting agendas and minutes from past meetings are available on this website.
 All meetings are open to the public.
-For information about upcoming meetings, contact the Wild and Scenic Rivers Coordinator at WPWildRivers@wpwa.org
+For information about upcoming meetings, contact the Wood-Pawcatuck Wild and Scenic Rivers Coordinator at coordinator@wpwildrivers.org.

 Comments are closed.